ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 An optimistic rollup is an off-chain protocol managed by a set of smart contracts deployed on the Ethereum network.
 Transactions executed off-chain are added to a record stored in the main rollup contract.
 Like the Ethereum blockchain, this transaction record is immutable and forms the "optimistic rollup chain."

-Although optimistic rollups exist as separate protocols, they derive security directly from Ethereum Mainnet.
+Although optimistic rollups exist as separate protocols, they are secured by the Ethereum network.
 Among other things, Ethereum guarantees the correctness of a rollup’s off-chain computation and the availability of data behind the computation.

 ### Data availability {data-availability}

 As mentioned, optimistic rollups post transaction data to Ethereum as `calldata`.
 Since the rollup chain's execution is based on submitted transactions, anyone can use this information—anchored on Ethereum’s base layer—to execute the rollup’s state and verify the correctness of state transitions. .

-Data availability is critical because, without access to state data, challengers cannot construct fraud proofs to dispute invalid rollup operations.
+Data availability is critical because without access to state data, challengers cannot construct fraud proofs to dispute invalid rollup operations.
 With Ethereum providing data availability, the risk of rollup operators getting away with malicious acts (e.g., submitting invalid blocks) reduces.

 Ethereum’s role as a data availability layer for optimistic rollups is expected to improve with the introduction of [shard chains](/upgrades/shard-chains/).
 This is important because the processing capacity of rollups is limited by the data throughput of the L1 chain.
 By splitting data storage across multiple shards, Ethereum can increase the space available for optimistic rollups to dump data.